Beachlands

 Our Beachlands Service Coverage

-We serve all Beachlands areas including the original village, Pine Harbour, Spinnaker Bay, Pony Park, Beachlands Road frontage, and properties along Jack Lachlan Drive, Bell Road, and Third View Avenue.
-We also serve neighbouring Maraetai and the wider Pohutukawa Coast.
+We serve the original Beachlands village, Pine Harbour, Spinnaker Bay, Pony Park, and properties along Jack Lachlan Drive, Bell Road, and Third View Avenue.
+Neighbouring Maraetai and the wider Pohutukawa Coast are also within our service area.

 Our Projects